 - 26% Protein, 14% Fat, 5% Fiber.

 The popular chef and talk show host Rachael Ray created her own line of pet food called Nutrish.
 This dry food formula is known for using American-farmed ingredients and real protein with no fillers or by-products.
-Each recipe’s formula has the protein listed as the first ingredient with their most popular choices being salmon, beef, and poultry.
+Each recipe’s formula has protein listed as the first ingredient, with their most popular choices being salmon, beef, and poultry.
 This gives the kibble an irresistible meat-based flavor that dogs almost all dogs will love!

 While food picky small breed dogs might turn their nose up to harder dog food, softening the kibble with warm water can help.
 This dry dog food is mixed with dehydrated fruit and vegetables, meeting all the requirements for a well-balanced nutritional diet.
 Reviewers praise Nutrish as one of the tastiest dry food options on the market.